Shreya-Patkar/medico_medical_chatbot/README.md

 # medico_medical_chatbot
-Its a medical chatbot.
-We can chat with the trained model.
+Its a medical assistance chatbot.
+We can chat with the trained model named Medico.It helps us in getting  basic medical assistance and thus takes some workload off from the hospital management.